James is a partner in the family team. He specialises in the financial and other consequences of relationship formation or breakdown.

 In contrast with many family lawyers, James’ practice is not limited to representing married couples or those in a personal relationship and as such he also acts for other family members, business partners or individuals who own property together or face family related legal issues.

 He has a particularly strong reputation in resolving matters through constructive discussions and cooperation.
-James is both a mediator and a collaborative family lawyer (both specialist forms of dispute resolution designed to reach solutions in a non-Court based arena).
+James is both an accredited mediator and a collaborative family lawyer (both specialist forms of dispute resolution designed to reach solutions in a non-Court based arena).

 James has lectured for both Resolution and the Family Mediators Association.

 - Chancery Law case of Ashby v Kilduff EWHC 2034 (Ch) regarding the disputed ownership of a number of properties following the breakdown of a same-sex cohabiting relationship

 - divorce case of F v F (S intervening) EWHC 2814 relating to the husband’s attempts to bankrupt himself to avoid his wife’s financial claims

 - leading case on nullity and Islamic marriages of El Gamal v HRH Sheikh Ahmed Bin Saeed al-Maktoum EWHC B27 (Fam), which also appeared in the Court of Appeal in relation to the financial provision for children of unmarried parents

 - James is highly regarded for his work in matrimonial dispute resolution, experience as a mediator and for his handling of financial issues such as schedule 1 matters.
 Sources say "he is a complete delight and clients love him.
 He's a good lawyer, a good strategist and knows where a case is going", Chambers UK (2018).